-If you can buy a set of good used tires for $30 to $40 apiece or less, you are probably getting a good deal – provided there are no problems with the tires and the store doesn’t gouge you on installation and balancing.
+If you can buy a set of good used tires for $30 or $40 apiece or less, you are probably getting a good deal provided there are no problems with the tires and the store doesn't gouge you on installation and balancing.
 New valve stems are always recommended when replacing tires, and they only cost a few dollars each.
 Mounting usually runs $8 to $12 a tire for labor, and balancing can be $10 to $15 extra for each tire.
 The store may or may not include free mounting and balancing with the sale.
 If they do not, there may be room for some negotiation on the price.

 Most new tires have about 10/32 to 11/32 inch of tread on the tire.
 The rate at which the tread wears down depends on a LOT of variables, including the relative hardness of the rubber, how the vehicle is driven, road conditions, ambient temperature, wheel alignment and inflation pressure.